AmazMod/AmazMod/README.md

 6. Open AmazMod app on phone and configure it to your needs.
 7. For better power managment, in the tweaking section on the phone client with the latest version - run:
    `adb shell dpm set-active-admin com.amazmod.service/.AdminReceiver`

+###### Beta Tester
+If you want to become a BETA Tester, you can take part into the beta channel on [Play Store](https://play.google.com/apps/internaltest/4697278970051666108).
+Beta channel receives more updates first, however, the stability of the each beta version is not guaranted.

 ###### Installation steps for minimal set of features (notifications filter only)
 1. Download and install latest AmazMod from Play Store on phone;